Opening a Dutch Bank Account

 - You need a proof of enrolment at the university.

-Because opening a bank account can involve a rather lengthy procedure, it is recommended to make the necessary arrangements as soon as possible after your arrival.
+Because opening a bank account can involve a rather lengthy procedure, it is recommended to make the necessary arrangements as soon as possible after you registered your address at the Municipality.
 Several banks offer the opportunity to open a Dutch bank account to international students.
 The following bank office is situated at central location in the city centre of Utrecht:

 ABN AMRO Bank